-3. Discussion & Response Posts
+4. Discussion & Response Posts (25%)

-Students are expected to write a discussion post on a given theme or question in the instructions published for each discussion assignment.
-Moreover, students must write a response post to one of their colleagues' discussion posts.
+Students are expected to write four discussion posts on a given theme or question(s) in the instructions published for each discussion assignment.
+Moreover, students must write a response to one of their colleagues' discussion posts.
 The due for discussion posts will vary.
-The due dates are noted on the course schedule (see pp. 8-9).
+The due dates are published on Canvas.
 For the changes, please follow and pay attention to Canvas' notifications for due dates.